The Crucial Role of Healthcare Data Security: Challanges, Solutions

 Data Access Control Through User Authentication

-Access restriction to patients’ data for employees that do not need to work with it is an effective way to reduce the chances of data breaches and inside threats.
-By limiting access to patients and doctors, users will have to authorize to use the data.
+Access restriction to patients’ data for employees who do not need to work with it is an effective way to reduce the chances of data breaches and inside threats.
+By limiting access to patients and doctors, users will have to be authorized to use the data.
 That provides more control and security over the data.

 User authentication journey